Border procedure (border and transit zones)

 As a general rule, a decision is taken by the case officer of IGI-DAI after an interview and assessment of the reasons invoked by the asylum seeker against the country of origin information.[16]
 However, the law also establishes the possibility to deliver a decision without conducting an interview, if it is possible to issue a decision to grant access to the regular procedure on the basis of the personal file.[17]
 In case of subsequent applications, there is no interview.
 The decision is issued on the basis of a written application.

 The interview is conducted at the border by a case officer of the territorially competent branch of IGI-DAI, under the same rules as the personal interview in the regular procedure.
-The only difference relatesto the place where the interview is conducted and to the swiftness of the procedure.
+The only difference relates to the place where the interview is conducted and to the swiftness of the procedure.
 According to the Director of the Regional Centre of Timișoara, the personal interview in case of border procedure is the same as the personal interview in the regular procedure.
-The asylum seeker is asked about problems and reasons for fleeing.
-The case officers decide whether to go into details on the merits.
+The asylum seeker is asked about their reasons for fleeing.
+The case officers decide whether to go into details on the merits of the case.

 Appeal